Dannyjelll/Battleships/README.md

 # Battleships
-Simple Battleships \n
-Absolutely shittycoded but it works, i guess
+Simple Battleships, absolutely shittycoded but it works, i guess